bishabosha/tastytest/README.md

 ## TastyTest Standalone

-This is a standalone fork of the TastyTest found [here](https://github.com/scalacenter/scala/blob/tasty_reader/test/tasty/TastyTest.scala), as an sbt project that compiles with a scala compiler containing the [TASTy Reader for Scala 2](https://github.com/scalacenter/scala/tree/tasty_reader).
+This is a standalone bootstrapped fork of the TastyTest framework found [here](https://github.com/scalacenter/scala/blob/tasty_reader/src/tastytest/scala/tools/tastytest), it compiles with a version of scalac containing the [TASTy Reader for Scala 2](https://scala.epfl.ch/projects.html#tastyScala2).
-To build it, you should use `sbt publishLocal` on the **most recent commit** of the TASTy reader with version `2.13.2-bin-SNAPSHOT`.

 ### Usage

 - [get coursier](https://get-coursier.io)
+- `cd scalac/scala && sbt publishLocal && cd ../..` to publish the version of scala containing the TASTy Reader.
-- compile with `sbt publishLocal`.
+- compile TastyTest with `sbt tastytest/publishLocal`.
 - run with `coursier launch ch.epfl.scala:tasty-test_2.13:0.1.0-SNAPSHOT -- -help`